FreshAlacrity/cottage-industry/README.md

 Discord: [Tea Witch (they/them)#6256](https://discordapp.com/users/Tea%20Witch%20(they/them)#6256)
 Email: [inserviceofinsight@gmail.com](mailto:inserviceofinsight@gmail.com)

-## Changelog
-- February 4, 2022
-  - added required datapacks
-    - Asteroid Dimension
-  - added optional datapacks
-    - Boss Bar Pomodoro
-    - Cottage Industry: Stone and Sky
-  - change to folder structure for better ongoing compatibility with the [Global Data- & Resourcepacks mod](https://www.curseforge.com/minecraft/mc-mods/drp-global-datapack)
-  - changed item references in the Decorative End Portal datapack to use item ID rather than name (to hopefully head off any issues for folks playing in other languages)
-- February 3, 2022
-  - added intro videos for Create and Hexerei to [the pack's CurseForge page](https://www.curseforge.com/minecraft/modpacks/cottage-industry)
-  - updated the pack description's section on starter tips to reflect the new Dowsing Rod from Hexerei
-  - added this new readme document and moved a bunch of To Do items and notes here
-  - started up the GitHub repository!

 ## Guiding Principles
 - Aesthetics
   - mods that look great and look great together